sherry-ger/workshop/Labs/Lab1.md

 <img src="/Labs/images/dashboard2.png" width="400" height="250">

-### Infra and Log UI
+### Metrics and Logs

 Within Kibana, there are two plugins that are dedicated to Infrastructure and Logs.

-1. Click on the Infrastructure icon to go to the Infra UI.
+1. Click on the Metrics to go to the Metrics UI.

 <img src="/Labs/images/InfraUI.png" width="200" >